No shutdown in 7 cities where JEE, NEET examination will be held: Odisha govt

 SRC P K Jena also asked the examination organisers to ensure all safety protocols relating to COVID-19.
 Physical distancing, mask-wearing, no spitting in a public place, personal hygiene and sanitation, should be duly maintained inside the centre.
 The district authority will ensure the same outside the examination centres, he said.

-The chief secretary said that as many as 37,000 candidates are likely to appear in the eamination in 26 centres spread across seven different towns including Bhubaneswar and Cuttack.
+The chief secretary said that as many as 37,000 candidates are likely to appear in the examination in 26 centres spread across seven different towns including Bhubaneswar and Cuttack.
 The state government will provide free transport and accommodation arrangement for candidates and their guardians.

 The JEE examination will be held between September 1 and 6.

-The candidates should register for availing the state government''s free transport and accommodation facility.
+The candidates should register for availing the state government's free transport and accommodation facility.
 The state government will provide buses to help candidates to travel from their home town to the examination centres, he said.